-How To Save A YouTube Video?
+How Can You Save A YouTube Video?
 [Updated]

 Or maybe you have spotty internet service and you’ve got an observation and can’t afford a snag.
 Or maybe you just need the full version of a video to use in another digital media project.
 Whatever the case, you may need to save a YouTube video for use in your classroom.

 Assuming you’ve got all your copyright concerns in order, it’s now as easy as pie.
-You no longer need a 3rd party service to “Strip” the video from the page–apparently YouTube has now opened up saving the videos directly from the site itself.
+You no longer need a 3rd party service to ‘Strip’ the video from the page–YouTube has now opened up saving the videos directly from the site itself.

 Very cool–and potentially very useful for teachers like yourself.